-This IP will address three main topics, namely: 1) Al systems as assistants or monitors, 2) Al for advanced robot motion and interaction capabilities, and 3) Al for design of innovative systems and products moves from fleet level systematic inspection to on-condition individual maintenance as well as predictive and personalized medicine that builds digital models of individuals and populations to reduce hospital readmissions and stays in an efficient, and patient-centered manner.
+This IP will address three main topics, namely: 1) AI systems as assistants or monitors, 2) AI for advanced robot motion and interaction capabilities, and 3) AI for design of innovative systems and products

-1) Al systems as Assistants or Monitors: We will examine the interaction between - and exploit the complementarity of - humans and Al systems as monitors or assistants.
-Monitoring will enhance predictive maintenance in mobility/aerospace that avoids operation disruption and
+1) AI systems as Assistants or Monitors: We will examine the interaction between - and exploit the complementarity of - humans and AI systems as monitors or assistants.
+Monitoring will enhance predictive maintenance in mobility/aerospace that avoids operation disruption and moves from fleet level systematic inspection to on-condition individual maintenance as well as predictive and personalized medicine that builds digital models of individuals and populations to reduce hospital readmissions and stays in an efficient, and patient-centered manner.

 Al systems can assist with many human activities, and cognitive assistants are a showpiece for hybrid Al. While learning basic interactions involving speech and movements seems feasible with current deep learning methods, the ability to persuade a human counterpart or to take decisions in complex systems will probably rely on higher level logical representations advanced language and dialogue capabilities, but also natural intelligence architectures.

 For this reason, we will exploit cognitive science based models (T. Serre external chair, R. van Rullen and F. Dehais local chairs).
-They will work on multimodal processing, vision and language to develop cognitive science inspired Al algorithms.
+They will work on multimodal processing, vision and language to develop cognitive science inspired AI algorithms.
 Amgoud's and Van Rullen's chairs will be relevant for language and dialogue capabilities, as will international fellows Carenini and Conati.
-We are also proposing a local senior chair F. Dehais for enhancing human interactions with artificial agents through neuro-ergonomics.
+We are also proposing a local chair F. Dehais for enhancing human interactions with artificial agents through neuro-ergonomics.